canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q9/QuestionText.md

 ### Question Text

-Many people are fascinated by our planet's solar system.
-Make a Java class called Earth that represents one of those planets with the requirements below:
+Many people are fascinated by our planet's Solar System.
+Make a Java class called Earth that models one of the planets in our Solar System with the requirements below:

 ### Earth Class: